teoxxx/rlos/README.md

 .Data output from a hydrocode in dbl (preferably) or vtk format.
 Also, other accompanying files of the data output.

 .Required software to load those data into RLOS.
-In this implementation, it consists of PLUTO's attached IDL suite of routines, mainly pload.pro.
-The pload.pro routine will call further accompanying routines.
+In this implementation, it consists of PLUTO's attached IDL suite of routines, pload.pro.
+The pload.pro routine will call further accompanying routines, which also need to be present.
+These are located in the PLUUTO distribuution, under ..../Tools/IDL/.

 .The external parameter file of RLOS: rlos_params.txt.